Benjamin Alexander (skier): DJ career

 In 2010, Alexander quit finance to pursue DJing professionally.
 He spent a decade touring in 30 different countries—eventually performing at Burning Man starting in 2011.
 By 2015, he was hosting a radio show as well as a weekly party in Ibiza, Spain while co-founding the award-winning music festival, Further Future.
 Alexander retired from DJing in 2018 but kept his board seat with the charity Robot Heart, a well-known Burning Man camp.

 Skiing career

 In 2016, Alexander was invited to DJ a ski trip in Whistler, British Columbia, where he had his first mountain lesson.
 Alexander began pursuing skiing professionally at the end of 2019 after attending the 2018 Winter Olympics as a spectator.
-He chose to represent Jamaica in international skiing as he acquired Jamaican nationaly through his father.
+He chose to represent Jamaica in international skiing as he acquired Jamaican nationality through his father.

 Alexander's first official race was on 9 January 2020, and he qualified for the 2022 Beijing Winter Olympics on 13 January 2022.
 In preparation of the 2022 games, Alexander maintained weekly mentorship calls with Dudley Stokes, the former Jamaican Olympic bobsledder, since the beginning of 2020.

-Alexander raced the giant slalom event on 13 February 2022, finishing in 46th place (last).
+Alexander raced the giant slalom event on 13 February 2022, finishing in 46th place, and last finisher.